 5 Ways to Increase Your Credit Score Quickly

 Unless you’re able to pay for all of your expenses with cash, your credit score will determine what type of loan and interest rate you will qualify for when it comes to your expenses.
 Your mortgage, car loans and credit cards are all determined by your credit score.
 The higher your score, the more likely the bank will be to trust you on repaying the loan.
 Your credit score can also affect your ability to get a job, find an apartment, or even get insurance.
-They are used more than most people realize.
+They are used more than most people realize, so striving for a high credit score is very important.

 If you’re in need of a loan from a bank and would like to ensure you get the best rate possible, there are ways in which you can raise your credit score rather quickly.
 Of course, the best way to maintain a high credit score is to pay all of your bills on time and have a low debt-to-income ratio at all times.
 Assuming you’re doing that and you have no huge red flags, such as a bankruptcy, here are five other ways in which you can increase your credit score in as little as just a few months.